Skip to main menu Skip to content Skip to footer

 • Be aware of the situation: Consider and manage environmental and emotional factors — hunger, fatigue, anxiety or distractions can all make it much more difficult for children to rein in their behavior.

-• Adjust the environment: When it’s homework time, for instance, remove distractions like video screens and toys, provide a snacks, establish an organized place for kids to work and make sure to schedule some breaks — attention isn’t infinite.
+• Adjust the environment: When it’s homework time, for instance, remove distractions like video screens and toys, provide a snack, establish an organized place for kids to work, and make sure to schedule some breaks — attention isn’t infinite.

 • Make expectations clear: You’ll get better cooperation if both you and your child are clear on what’s expected.
-Sit down with him and present the information verbally.
-Even if he “should” know what is expected, clarifying expectations at the outset of a task helps head off misunderstandings down the line.
+Sit down with them and present the information verbally.
+Even if they “should” know what is expected, clarifying expectations at the outset of a task helps head off misunderstandings down the line.

 • Provide countdowns for transitions: Whenever possible, prepare children for an upcoming transition.
 Let them know when there are, say, 10 minutes remaining before they must come to dinner or start their homework.
-Then, remind them, when there are say, 2 minutes, left.
+Then, remind them when there are 2 minutes left.
 Just as important as issuing the countdown is actually making the transition at the stated time.

 • Let kids have a choice: As kids grow up, it’s important they have a say in their own scheduling.
 Giving a structured choice — “Do you want to take a shower after dinner or before?” — can help them feel empowered and encourage them to become more self-regulating.